brandon-drakeford/stream-app/README.md

 2. Navigate to `Stream-App/client/rtmpserver` directory
 3. Run `npm start`

+## Create A Stream Channel
+Once the application has rendered, you must login using **Gooogle Sign In** button on the top-right of the page header.
+Enter in your GMAIL credentials and wait for Google to authenticate your login.
+When Successful, there will be a **Create Stream** button now visible in the UI.

-## How To Stream Video To Your Channel
+# How To Stream Video To Your Channel
 To stream video, you can use download [OBS](https://obsproject.com/) and update your **Stream** settings to the following:

 - Server - rtmp://localhost/live